mordvinkinm/CompSec-Experiments/README.md

 The main idea of this PoC is to allow running of an application only from one drive, i.e. if you run application once from drive C:\ - you won't be able to run application from different drive.

-This is a naive implementation without additional techiniques, like encryption etc.
+This is a naive implementation without additional techiniques, like encryption.

 From technical perspective, it performs following steps:
 * Read self content